-Many people considering Chapter 7 or Chapter 13 bankruptcy are worried about losing their homes.
-Some may be facing foreclosure, others may be managing their mortgage just fine but don't want to lose their home as a result of bankruptcy.
+Many people considering filing for bankruptcy worry about losing their homes.
+Some may be facing foreclosure; others might be managing their mortgage just fine but don't want to lose their home in bankruptcy.

-Luckily, bankruptcy law protects some of your property from the reach of the creditor through "exemptions."
-If your equity in property is exempt, the trustee cannot take it.
-To determine how much equity you have in your home, subtract all mortgages and liens from the current market value of your home.
+The Chapter 7 bankruptcy trustee will sell your nonexempt assets and distribute the proceeds to creditors in exchange for wiping out qualifying debt.
+Luckily, bankruptcy law protects some of your property from the reach of the creditor through bankruptcy exemptions.
+If the equity in your property is entirely exempt, the trustee can't take it.
+To determine how much equity you have in your home, subtract all mortgages and liens from your home's current market value.

 The federal bankruptcy exemptions, and most state exemptions, provide debtors with a homestead exemption, which protects at least some of the equity in your primary residence.
-The federal exemptions protect up to $22,975 in your home (double that amount for married couples filing jointly).
 State homestead exemption amounts vary greatly.